jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 - Whether cookies should be stripped from outgoing HTTP headers
 - Whether HTTP referer information should be stripped from outgoing HTTP headers
 - Whether HTML5 localStorage should be emptied for a particular hostname

+## ABP filtering

+Starting with version 0.8.4.0, HTTPSB supports to the parsing and enforcing ABP filters.
+ABP filters allow for a more granular control than matrix filtering when it comes to block net requests, as it is based on finding patterns in the whole URL, rather than just looking at the hostname and type of a net request.

+At time of writing, not all ABP filters are supported, though the most common ones are supported.
+Not supported yet:

+- Whitelist filters, i.e. those starting with `@@`
+- Any filter which has options other than the `third-party` option
+- Any filter which purpose is to hide elements

+Still, roughly the proportion of parsed and enforced ABP filters is almost 80% of all ABP filters, or 90% when disregarding ABP filters used for whitelisting (support for these is planned).

+ABP filtering takes place **after** matrix filtering, therefore if a specific net request is blocked through matrix filtering, the ABP filtering will not be used.
+Any net request which is evaluated as "allowed" by matrix filtering will then be further evaluated against ABP filtering.

+Great care has been taken to implement an efficient ABP filtering engine in HTTPSB, and the result is such that it consumes considerably less memory and CPU cycles than the official ABP extension on Chromium-based browsers.